Search Engine Visibility

 Google, the most popular search engine across the world, has been systematically updating its algorithm to better understand the intentions behind user searches and prioritising content which it determines best satisfies these intentions.

-This meant that we could speak to target customers at specific times in their customer journey, building brand awareness and authority and cementing Carbis Bay Holidays as the go-to destination for beverages.
+This meant that we could speak to target customers at specific times in their customer journey, building brand awareness and authority and cementing Carbis Bay Holidays as the go-to source of information about holidaying in Cornwall; from research all the way through to booking.

-We put content at the heart of our work with Wine.
-From optimising existing content to perform better in the search engines, to producing targeted, high-quality posts for the brand’s blog.
+We put content at the heart of our work with Carbis Bay Holidays.
+From optimising existing content to perform better in the search engines, to producing targeted, high-quality posts for the brand’s blog, our work on the client’s content always kept their goal of better visibility at the fore.

 With the optimisation of existing content, we employed a strategy of audit, maintain, merge or purge.